Skip to Main Content

 Auctions are a major source of funding for a lot of nonprofit associations because they engage the competitive spirits of supporters.
 Of course, they’re also challenging to manage as you’re handling the donations of items on one end and funds on the other.
 Using a theme can make this a little easier.
 Here are some to consider:

-• Silent: Silent auctions take the anxiety out of participating for some by allowing them to write their bids down on their own time.
+• Silent: Auctions Silent auctions take the anxiety out of participating for some by allowing them to write their bids down on their own time.
 It’s also much easier to track the hammer price, as it’s written down by the bidder.

-• Hybrid: A hybrid auction takes the tools used in the virtual environment and brings them to the physical world.
+• Hybrid Auctions: A hybrid auction takes the tools used in the virtual environment and brings them to the physical world.
 For example, instead of using sheets of paper to track bids at a silent auction, users could enter their bids on a tablet or via an app on their phone.
 Touchless opportunities are always appreciated in a post-COVID-19 world!

 If you want to learn a bit more about hosting a silent auction, check out our blog post on the eight steps to running a stellar silent auction event